Code-Institute-Submissions/venum-mma-store/README.md

 **My profile**
 Located at the top main navbar, this is a dropdown menu.
 If the user is not authenticated he/she will have the option to register or login.
 If the user is authenticated he/she will have the option to visit his/her profile, view info and order history, log out, or if the user is an admin, he/she will have the option to access the product management form to add a product.
+Moreover, upon registration a user gets an actual email of confirmation to the email adress provided.
+A user may also reset his/her password if needed.
+Upon registration, login, out, appropriate toasts are displayed as messages at the top of the screen.
 **Products**
 All product categories are located in the dropdown menu of the second navbar beneath the main top navbar.
 A user many visit any category to view the products within it, sort it by name, price, rating, etc. The user sees the products in rows and the image as well as the name, category and rating is displayed.
 By clicking on a given product the user opens the individual product detail page.

 **Product detail page**

 This page pops up when a user clicks on a product.
 This pages includes more details about the product such as description, sizes, price and enables the user to add the product to the wishlist or the bag for purchase.
+Appropriate toast messages are displayed every time a user adds, updates or deletes a product to/from wishlist.

 **Wishlist**